Rafa-ba/VentConcept/README.md

 \
 VentConcept is setup and ready to be used :)

-### NOTE: The text inside text fields of VentConcept must appear in black.
+### NOTE: The text inside the text fields of VentConcept must appear in black.
 If it is marked RED, it is not validated yet.
-Only by pressing the _enter_ key the text will be applied and turn BLACK again.
-Check the pdf files _VentConcept__User Instruction.pdf_, as it clarifies this doubt and other doubts!
+Only by pressing the _enter_ key the content of the text fields will get considered by VentConcept.
+The text will turn BLACK again then.
+Check the pdf file _VentConcept__User Instruction.pdf_, as it clarifies this doubt and other doubts!

 ## System Requirements
 - Windows 10